cliffano/couchpenter/README.md

             "name": "user",
             "roles": ["_admin"]
           },
-          "continuous": true,
+          "continuous": true
-          "max_replication_retry_count": "infinity"
         }
       }
     }

-Property keys are the names of the databases that should exist in CouchDB.
-If a database does not exist, it will then be created.

-Property values are the documents that should exist in each database.
-If the document does not exist, it will then be created.
-If it already exists, it will then be updated.
+Property keys are the names of the databases, property values are the documents in each database.

 A document can be represented as: